 Warren's first attempt to have a prototype made by ARL were not taken seriously but a new manager, Tom Keeble encouraged Warren to write a technical memorandum in May 1954 which was circulated to organisations including the UK Ministry of Transport and the International Civil Aviation Organisation (ICAO).
-The unit was developed by the Flight Research group within the ARL Mechanical Engineering Division and a prototype wire voice and data recorder was finished in early 1958.
-This was fire and impact tested with success and was demonstrated to aviation authorities by Dr Warren during a visit to the UK in 1958.
+The unit was developed by the Flight Research group within the ARL Mechanical Engineering Division with assistance from the ARL Instruments Group and Mr T.N. ('Tych') Mirfield, a Melbourne-based freelance instrument maker, who was commissioned by the ARL to build the first working prototype.
+Using some components from two commerically purchased 'Minifon' wire recorders, Mirfield completed the Mk.1 cockpit voice and data recorder in early 1958.
+This was fire and impact tested with success and was demonstrated to aviation authorities by Dr Warren during a visit to the UK in July 1958.
 In October 1959 the 'ARL Flight Memory' unit as it was now known was displayed for the public on several Open Days at ARL, Fishermans Bend.

 The crash of a TAA Fokker Friendship at Mackay, Queensland on 10 June 1960 and the deaths of all 29 passengers and crew led to a recommendation in December 1960 by the inquiry board chairman Mr Justice Spicer that "...satisfactory flight recorders can be installed at no distant date".
 An airworthy unit comprised of a signal monitor and recorder was flight tested for the first time on 23 March 1962 when Fokker Friendship VH-CAV flew from Essendon airport in Melbourne with excellent test results.
 Despite this success, Australian and international airlines and government bodies showed limited enthusiasm for the device although on 9 March 1961 it had been announced by the Minister of Civil Aviation that flight recorders would be mandatory in Australian passenger aircraft.